happyvadariya/happy-web-development-course/Assignment/Assignment1.md

 #### Question 19: What is difference between HTML and XHTML?

+* HTML (Hypertext Markup Language)
+* xHTML (Extensible Hypertext Markup Language)
+* HTML & XHTML used creating web pages.
+* HTML is not necessary to close the tags in the order they are opened.
+* XHTML is necessary to close the tags in the order they are opened.
 * HTML rules & syntax are flexible.
 * XHTML rules are strict & syntax properly follow.
 XML rules apply.